 Let say you have 2 GB of memory.
 When you are running an operating system, it may that your available memory is only 1,5 GB.
 Then you actively using a lot of applications.
-When the usage of the memory is full, you can load more applications anymore.
-In plain English, the computer may say “Sorry, you can not run more applications, please close some programs if you would like to run more applications”
+When the usage of the memory is full, you cannot load any more applications.

 To solve this problem, operating system including Linux use a method named Virtual Memory.
 This method will search the area of memory which not used recently by any applications, then copy it into computer harddisk.
 This can give some free memory area and give you chance to run more applications.

-To monitor this virtual memory activities, we can use vmstat tool.
+To monitor these virtual memory activities, we can use vmstat tool.

 What is vmstat